ZQuang2202/Morse-ASCII-Converter/README.md

 morse <input text file> <output text file>
 ```

-# Please raise a 🌟 if you found it interesting.
+# Please raise a 🌟 if you find it interesting.